circleci/clj-keyczar/README.md

 # clj-keyczar

-A somewhat opinionated clojure wrapper around the [Keyczar](http://www.keyczar.org/) library.

-This doesn't expose the full set of Keyczar functionality!
-It basically uses the (very sensible) defaults for everything, and supports just the following:

-* symmetric encryption and decryption
+A simple clojure encryption and signing library, with safe, sensible defaults for the common uses, and support for key rotation and versioning (which are too often overlooked!)

+It is a wrapper for the wonderful Keyczar library.
+We exposed the basic common functionality with a simpler API:
+1. encrypt and decrypt data
-* signing and verifying messages
+2. sign and verify messages
-* managing keysets as clojure maps: adding, demoting and revoking keys
+3. manage keysets: add, demote and revoke keys

+The library can interoperate well with Keyczar classes.
+It's easy to keep using the simple clj-keyczar API, but reach down into the Keyczar java API when needed.

 ## Usage